 $6.99 per month or $70 per year

 Disney rules pop culture.
 They own Marvel, Star Wars and Pixar.
-By the end of the year they will likely have produced (or, in the case of Spidey, co-produced) eight of the 10 top-grossing films of 2019 — Avengers: Endgame, The Lion King, Toy Story 4, Spider-Man: Far From Home, Captain Marvel, Aladdin and, barring disaster, Frozen 2 and Star Wars: The Rise of Skywalker.
-Disney+ is the only place you will be able to stream any of those films or Disney’s gigantic back catalogue of films without paying a rental or purchasing fee.
+In 2019, they produced (or, in the case of Spidey, co-produced) eight of the 10 top-grossing films—Avengers: Endgame, The Lion King, Toy Story 4, Spider-Man: Far From Home, Captain Marvel, Aladdin, Frozen 2 and Star Wars: The Rise of Skywalker.
+Disney+ is the only place you can stream any of those films or Disney’s gigantic back catalogue of films without paying a rental or purchasing fee.

-These movies will be supplemented with spinoffs and remakes like the Toy Story 4-inspired series Forky Asks a Question and the Lady and the Tramp Iive-action movie.
-Oh, and Disney also acquired the rights to The Simpsons, so Disney+ will be the only place you can stream all those episodes.
+Disney+ has supplemented this library of classics with spinoffs and remakes like the Toy Story 4-inspired series Forky Asks a Question and the Lady and the Tramp Iive-action movie.
+Oh, and Disney also acquired the rights to The Simpsons, so Disney+ is the only place you can stream all those episodes.

 The Marvel and Star Wars cinematic universes expand into TV

-Additionally, Disney+ will feature the first live-action Star Wars TV shows: The Mandalorian (which will premiere when the service launches in November), a Rogue One prequel and an Obi-Wan Kenobi series.
-The trailer for the Mandalorian looks as impressive (and expensive) as any Star Wars movie.
+Additionally, Disney+ boasts the first live-action Star Wars TV shows: The Mandalorian (which will premiere when the service launches in November), a Rogue One prequel starring Diego Luna and an Obi-Wan Kenobi series.
+The Madnalorian’s adorable breakout star, Baby Yoda, set the Internet aflame when that show dropped, and Disney hopes it’s other high profile series will similarly dominate weeks of pop culture conversation.

 You can get Hulu, ESPN+, and Disney+ in a bundle